JohT/code-graph-analysis-pipeline/domains/internal-dependencies/README.md

 Result: All nodes receive topological sort values, including those in cycles.
 Nodes within a cycle share the same sort index (representing their component's position in the build order).

+## Path Finding: SCC-based Longest Path for SCIP Nodes

+The standard `gds.dag.longestPath` algorithm requires a DAG and fails on projections with cyclic edges.
+Java, TypeScript, and NPM projections use a `-cleaned` subgraph that removes cycles.
+SCIP semantic index data may contain cyclic dependencies and the `-cleaned` subgraph is therefore empty or incomplete.

+For SCIP Module and Artifact nodes, longest path is computed at the SCC component level:

+- The `-components` projection (a DAG of SCC components) created during topological sort is reused
+- `gds.dag.longestPath` runs on `-components`, operating on `StronglyConnectedComponent` nodes
+- Cycle components appear as single nodes labelled `"Cycle (N) around ModuleName"` in GraphViz output
+- Results are written by `longestPathOnSCC` in `internalDependenciesCsv.sh` immediately after `topologicalSortOnSCC`, reusing the same projection without recreation

 ## Execution Order

 1. **`internalDependenciesCsv.sh`** — runs Cypher queries, writes CSV files